A Visual Mining Approach to Improved Multiple-Instance Learning: Introduction

 \section{Introduction}

-Many machine learning problems can be solved by standard supervised learning techniques in which an object is represented by a single feature vector.
-However, there are problems in which the objects to be classified are composed by several instances, each one represented by a separate feature vector.
+Many machine learning problems can be solved by standard supervised learning techniques, in which an object is represented by a single feature vector~\cite{mello2018machine}.
+However, there are problems in which the target of the classification is a set of several instances, each one represented by a separate feature vector.
 This is the case of multiple-instance learning (MIL)~\cite{Fu2011MILIS}.
 In MIL, an object, called a \textit{bag}, contains a set of \textit{instances}.
-MIL was introduced in~\cite{Dietterich1997} in order to solve the problem of drug activity prediction but many other studies have already applied the approach successfully, such as image classification~\cite{Amores2015MILDE}, text categorization~\cite{Ray2005SVMMIL}, speaker recognition~\cite{Reynolds00speakerverification} and web mining~\cite{Zafra2008webMIL}.
+MIL was introduced in~\cite{Dietterich1997} to solve the problem of drug activity prediction, but many other studies have already applied this approach successfully, such as image classification~\cite{Amores2015MILDE}, cancer detection via images or sequences~\cite{astorino2020melanoma,XIONG2021MILReceptor}, text categorization~\cite{Ray2005SVMMIL}, speaker recognition~\cite{Reynolds00speakerverification} and web mining~\cite{Zafra2008webMIL}.
+Amongst the characteristics of problems that are fit to be solved by MIL approaches are those in week supervision scenarios that do not work well with standard machine learning pipelines \cite{CARBONNEAU2018Survey}.
+Although multi-class classification is possible with MIL, most studies addressed only binary classification where a bag can belong either to a positive or negative class: a bag is labeled as positive if it contains at least one positive instance; otherwise, it is labeled as a negative bag.